psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/services_engines.rst

 allow the user (or the program in general) to be able to customize/swap which service they use to process their data.
-This interchangeability also allows for OpihiExarata to be more stable as if a given service fails, a different one can be selected to continue instead of said inability breaking the software and workflow.
+This interchangeability also allows for OpihiExarata to be more stable as if a given service fails, a different one can be selected to continue instead of said failure breaking the software and workflow.

 Each service has different interfaces and protocols for communication between